datawire/pib/docs/Pibstack_v1_Spec.md

 4. The root **MAY** have a field [`expose` `(type = ExposeSpec)`](#ExposeSpec)  which indicates how the service should be publicly exposed (e.g. via HTTP).

+1. The root dictionary must have a field `name` `(type: String)` which indicates the name of the service.

 For example:

 ```yaml